About non-Atheists view of Atheism

 is, even people who have not been exposed to the Bible have God's

-standards "written in their hearts" as part of their design as
+standards "written in their hearts" as part of their development as

 Biblical times, the heart and kidneys were believed to the organs where human